Higher homotopy categories, higher derivators, and K-theory: Abstract

 \section{Abstract}

 For every $\infty$-category $\C$, there is a homotopy $n$-category $\h_n \C$ and a canonical functor $\gamma_n \colon \C \to \h_n \C$.
 We study these higher homotopy categories, especially in connection with the existence and preservation of (co)limits, by introducing a higher categorical notion of weak colimit.
-Based on the idea of the homotopy $n$-category, we introduce the notion of an $n$-derivator and study the main examples arising from $\infty$-categories.
+Using homotopy $n$-categories, we introduce the notion of an $n$-derivator and study the main examples arising from $\infty$-categories.
 Following the work of Maltsiniotis and Garkusha, we define $K$-theory for $\infty$-derivators and prove that the canonical comparison map from the Waldhausen $K$-theory of $\C$ to the $K$-theory of the associated $n$-derivator $\der_{\C}^{(n)}$ is $(n+1)$-connected.
 We also prove that this comparison map identifies derivator $K$-theory of $\infty$-derivators in terms of a universal property.
-Moreover, using the canonical structure of higher weak pushouts in the homotopy n-category, we define also a $K$-theory space $K(\h_n \C, \can)$ associated to $\h_n \C$.
+Moreover, using the canonical structure of higher weak pushouts in the homotopy $n$-category, we also define a $K$-theory space $K(\h_n \C, \can)$ associated to $\h_n \C$.
 We prove that the canonical comparison map from the Waldhausen $K$-theory of $\C$ to $K(\h_n \C, \can)$ is $n$-connected.